tgauguet/selectra/part2/README.md

-# Level 7
+# Part 2

 Congrats!
-You have reached the final level! :)
+You have reached the end of the test! :)
 In this final part, we are going to test your creativity.

 ## Instructions